 A women’s treatment center not only treat the addiction, but there’s a bigger problem at hand.
 With addicts, their self-esteem is shattered.
 This is the reason why their actions are not dictated by logic.
 For instance, while a normal person can never envision putting children at risk, addicts oftentimes leave their toddlers alone and unsupervised as they try to get their fix.
 Then after coming down from their high, they feel guilty and to drown the guilt, they turn to alcohol and drugs once more.
 It’s a vicious cycle that needs to be broken.

 With each accomplished goal, the recovering addict will feel good about herself.
 These small steps will help change the mindset and build up that self-esteem.
-When she considers her body a temple, she will likely refrain from doing anything that can harm herself.
+Through healthy rehab, when she considers her body a temple, she will likely refrain from doing anything that can harm herself.

 The Science of Exercise and Nutrition

 Exercise and nutrition are included in the treatment for women’s addiction help for a reason.
 Exercise releases all those endorphins in your body, which makes you feel good.
 The best thing about it is this is a natural high, and not harmful.